-In the event that a PGR student approved for completion status is expected to submit their thesis for examination within their completion period but with a submission deadline falling part-way through an academic session, they will be charged Completion fees on a pro-rata basis for the number of weeks from the start of the academic session to their maximum registration date.
+Up until 30 September 2024, in the event that a PGR student approved for completion status is expected to submit their thesis for examination within their completion period but with a submission deadline falling part-way through an academic session, they will be charged Completion fees on a pro-rata basis for the number of weeks from the start of the academic session to their maximum registration date.
 In the exceptional case that such a student is then approved for an extension and a move to continuation status, they will be liable for pro-rata Continuation fees to cover the extension period.

-In the event that a PGR student approved for continuation status is expected to submit their thesis for examination within their continuation period but with an extended submission deadline falling part-way through an academic session, they will be charged Continuation fees on a pro-rata basis for the number of weeks from the start of the academic session to their submission deadline.
+Up until 30 September 2024, in the event that a PGR student approved for continuation status is expected to submit their thesis for examination within their continuation period but with an extended submission deadline falling part-way through an academic session, they will be charged Continuation fees on a pro-rata basis for the number of weeks from the start of the academic session to their submission deadline.
 In the exceptional case that such a student is then approved for a further extension, they will be liable for pro-rata Continuation fees to cover the additional extension period.